 Step 1: Bachelor’s Degree

-Although some positions in the cyber security risk analyst field only require an associate degree in computer science or equivalent certifications, most employers prefer candidates who have a bachelor’s degree in cybersecurity, at least.
-You should have a degree in computer science, cyber security risk analyst, IT, data science, or another relevant field.
+Although some positions in the cyber security risk analyst field only require an associate degree in computer science or equivalent certifications, many employers prefer candidates who have a bachelor’s degree in cybersecurity.
+You can earn a degree in computer science, IT, data science, or another relevant field.

 Find Your Online Cybersecurity Program